GLP-1 GI Information

 Does a bad stomach reaction always mean gastroparesis?+

 No. The official labels show that nausea, vomiting, constipation, diarrhea, and abdominal pain are all common GI reactions.
-A diagnosed motility problem requires clinical evaluation, not just search intent.
+A diagnosed motility problem requires clinical evaluation.

 Why do people say “stomach paralysis”?+

-People often use that phrase as shorthand for delayed gastric emptying.
-It is common search language, but the underlying issue still needs proper medical review and sometimes testing.
+It is often used as shorthand for delayed gastric emptying.
+The underlying issue still needs proper medical review and sometimes testing.

 Official References